 Although my counselling is based on a sound understanding of theory, my phenomenological approach to practise means that I do not attempt to diagnose but work with you to describe your emotional experience with increasing precision, allowing you to reach a greater existential understanding of yourself and your relationships.
 With this deepening understanding it is then possible to experiment with ways of being or behaving to develop a more compassionate self and have a positive impact on your day-to-day living.

 My relationship with mindfulness began many years ago when I spent lunchtimes by a lake on the Cambridge Science Park watching dragonflies.
-What I began to notice is how by watching them with complete attention, any stress I had been feeling would dissipate and I would return to work feeling much calmer.
+What I began to notice is how by watching them with complete attention, any stress I had been feeling would dissipate and I would return to work feeling much calmer and with far more focus.

 Visualisation offers a powerful way to meditate and I particularly enjoy using the image of a sunrise over a familiar beach from my childhood or over Lake Garda.
 I am sure we can all recall beautiful scenes from our own lives and learn to use them to develop our own mindfulness practice.